-You can begin the tour at any of the 12 points of interest and pick up the hunt from there by going to the following site.
+You can begin the tour at any of the 11 points of interest and pick up the hunt from there by going to the following site.
 Along the way, feel free to take in the other venues.
 Many of the sites highlighted on the tour require extra time to fully explore them.
 Forbes and Fifth Avenue are the two main thoroughfares in this area, with most of the attractions located near one of these streets.
-Also, the Cathedral of Learning is a great way to orient yourself.
-This tower can be seen from most any location.
+The Cathedral of Learning also is a great way to orient yourself.
+This tower can be seen from most locations in the area.
 If you get lost, head to the cathedral or just ask someone for directions to one of these streets and you will be fine.
 Pittsburghers are a friendly lot and most will be eager to help.

 The time to complete the tour will vary according to your pace and curiosity and whether you explore in more depth some of the sites along the way.
 It should take a few hours, but there is no reason to rush.
 Enjoy Oakland and don’t forget to tag your photos with #popularpittsburgh.

 1. The Cathedral of Learning